Sob7i/hackyourfuture.github.io/README.md

 - movie
 - link to curriculum, come and teach at hyf
 - how you can help, _hire one of our students_, help by donating laptops become a partner
-- students that have found work internships?
+- students that have found work/internships?
 - (news updates, around chapters)
 - social media icons
+- Results untill today
+- Sponsors logo's

 ### APPLY
 - Page for students